Guide for Authors

 Berzon R.O.
 (1983) [Gold resource potential of ultramafics].
 Moscow, VIEMS, 72 p. (in Russian) – for books

 Lozhechkin M.P.
-(1939) [New data on chemical composition of copper gold].
-Doklady Academii Nauk SSSR [Doklady Academy of Sciences USSR], 24(5), 454–457 (in Russian) – for magazines in Russian
+(1939) [New data on the chemical composition of copper gold].
+Doklady Academii Nauk SSSR [Doklady Academy of Sciences USSR], 24(5), 454–457 (in Russian) – for journals in Russian

 Murzin V.V., Varlamov D.A.
 (2010) [Mineral composition and staging of formation of gold-bearing rodingit of the Karabash massif on Southern Urals].
 Ezhegodnik-2009.
 Trudy IGG UrO RAN [Yearbook-2009.
-Proceedings of Institute of Geology and Geochemistry UB RAS], (157), 229–233. (in Russian) – for collections and abstracts in Russian
+Proceedings of Institute of Geology and Geochemistry UB RAS], (157), 229–233 (in Russian) – for collections and abstracts in Russian

-1Institute of Mineralogy UB RAS, Miass; firstname.lastname@example.org
+1South-Urals Federal Research Center of Mineralogy and Geoecology UB RAS, Miass; firstname.lastname@example.org

-2South Ural State University, Miass
+2South Urals State University, Miass